The 10 best golf holes in Scotland

 All routes are intended to avoid the devastating brutality of the aptly named Hell Bunker, which has become a landmark on the old links.
 Jack Nicklaus was left cursing his luck in 1995 when he took four shots to escape its demonic face.

-Playing from a raised tee – frequently into the prevailing wind – a long but narrow green is protected by five deep bunkers and a number of depressions, which will ensnare any shot that is even the slightest bit inaccurate.
+Playing from a raised tee, a long but narrow green is protected by five deep bunkers and a number of depressions, which will ensnare any shot that is even the slightest bit inaccurate.
 It can embarrass the best players, and provide an amateur with a taste of greatness.
 It is perhaps the most democratic of all the most revered holes in the game.

 In 1973, Gene Sarazen (aged 71) made a hole in one at the Postage Stamp during the Open, etching one of the great moments in the history of Royal Troon.